YaakovMoyal/Project-beit---cneset/README.md

 ### Running the redis

-run the following command in ubuntu - wsl terminal
+Enter the following command in ubuntu - wsl terminal

 ```
 sudo redis-stack-server start